(All fields required)

 Football coverage in the fall consists of attending Thomas More College’s football practices 1 time per week and home games as well as attending some Thomas More College soccer and volleyball games.
 In the winter, the resident will have an opportunity to observe and assist athletic training coverage at men’s and women’s basketball, wrestling and ice hockey.
 In the spring, the resident will have an opportunity to plan and participate in the medical coverage for the Cincinnati “Flying Pig” Marathon.
 There will be a certified athletic trainer and / or a sports medicine physician overseeing each of these experiences.

-In the winter quarter, the resident will spend time with Dr. Nick Edwards MD, Dr. Michael Shaffer DO, Dr. Jon Divine and/or Dr. Terri McCambridge MD who are primary care Sports Medicine physicians at the Sports Medicine Biodynamics Center.
+In the winter quarter, the resident will spend time with Dr. Nick Edwards MD, Dr. Jon Divine and/or Dr. Terri McCambridge MD who are primary care Sports Medicine physicians at the Sports Medicine Biodynamics Center.
 In the spring quarter, the resident will spend time with Dr. Eric Wall MD, who is a pediatric orthopaedic surgeon who specialized in the management of sports related injuries in children.
 The resident will also spend time with Dr. Keith Kenter MD, an orthopaedic surgeon with the University of Cincinnati Orthopaedic and Sports Medicine Center.

 Experiences through the year include: